 How often do you deep condition?

 You can deep condition anywhere from once every week to once a month.
 I wouldn’t go more than a month without deep conditioning.
+You want to be careful to not over-condition though this can cause moisture imbalances in your hair.

 Now let’s discuss reasons to deep condition: